 conversation with the artists

-Thursday, February 9 – Register here
+Thursday, February 9 at noon – Register here

 The Clinton Presidential Center Presents “Women’s Voices: Activism in Art,” a dynamic conversation with three world-renowned fiber artists whose art quilts are on display in our current exhibition, “Women’s Voices, Women’s Votes, Women’s Rights.”
 Guest curator, Allida Black, Ph.D., will moderate the conversation.